jabadymandry/github-flow/03-Back-end/02-Twitter-API/README.md

 ### Controller + Route

-It's now time to add a new route and a new controller to our app to serve our API endpoint.
+It's now time to add a new route to our app to serve our API endpoint.
 Remember, we want to have this:

 ```bash